SparkyCoder/ProofOfWorkProxy/README.md

 ## Technical Details

-The application was build with speed at the forefront of it's developement.
-Each miner will be given two threads.
-One for miner to pool communication and another for pool to miner data transfer.
+PoW Proxy was build with speed at the forefront of it's developement.
+Each miner will be given two processing threads.
+One for miner ---> pool communication and another for pool ---> miner data transfer.
 This will create minimal latency and ensure your submitted shares don't become stale.

 The PoW Proxy supports Stratum protocols V1 and V2, but does not support SSL connections at this time.

 <p align="right">(<a href="#top">back to top</a>)</p>